tolauwae/phd-thesis/src/foundations/foundations.typ

 // todo motivate/argue for this as our correctness theorem more Since we define our debugger in terms of the underlying language, the most intuitive definition of correctness for a debugger is that it should not change the semantics of the program being debugged.
+//In other words, the debugger and language semantics form a bisimulation.
 An intuition shared by the earliest works on debugger correctness such as #cite(form: "prose", <da-silva92:correctness>).
 We develop the idea into two correctness criteria, _debugger soundness_ and _debugger completeness_.